Do You Think Children Should Worship in Adult Services?

 For the first time, many children have to attend adult church on a regular basis.
 Thus the war begins and, sadly to say, the child wins more times than not.
 The child is allowed to stay home while the family goes to church or the family drops out completely.

 The kids in my church have 24 family worship opportunities per year-twice on Communion Sunday, once in the morning and once in the evening.
 I’ve been asked to cut that in half.
-Children in my department from ages 6 to 11 will now have less than 100 family worship opportunities in the most formative time of their lives.
+Kids in my ministry from ages 6 to 11 would then have less than 100 family worship opportunities in the most formative time of their lives.

 Psalm 78:5-7 says, “He decreed statutes for Jacob and established the law in Israel, for which he commanded our forefathers to teach their children, so the next generation would know them, even the children yet to be born, and they would in turn tell their children.
 Then they would put their trust in God and would not forget his deeds but would keep his commands.”